SoftwareEngineeringToolDemos/FSE-2011-Crystal/README.md

 ## Acknowledgements ##

 This work is supported by Microsoft Research through the Software Engineering Innovation Foundation grant, by the National Science Foundation under Grant# 0963757 and Grant #0937060 to the Computing Research Association for the CIFellows Project, by the National Science and Engineering Research Council Postdoctoral Fellowship, and by IBM through a John Backus Award.

+##Acknowledgements by Karan Singh Dagar##

+#FSE-2011-Crystal

+This repository contains information related to the tool Crystal presented at Foundations of Software Engineering, 2011.
+The tool was originally presented in [this paper] (http://dl.acm.org/citation.cfm?id=2025113.2025187&coll=DL&dl=GUIDE&CFID=723118469&CFTOKEN=55593935).

+This repository _is not_ the original repository for this tool.
+Here are some links to the original project:

+* [A video of the tool] (http://people.cs.umass.edu/~brun/video/Brun11esecfse/)
+* [The original Github page] (https://github.com/brunyuriy/crystalvc)

+In this repository, for Crystal you will find:

+:white_check_mark: [Source code](https://github.com/SoftwareEngineeringToolDemos/FSE-2011-Crystal/tree/master/src/crystal) ( available)

+:white_check_mark: [The original tool](https://github.com/SoftwareEngineeringToolDemos/FSE-2011-Crystal) (available)

+This repository was constructed by [Karan Singh Dagar](https://github.com/KaranDagar) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
+Thanks to Yuriy Brun , Reid Holmes , Michael D. Ernst and David Notkin for their help in establishing this repository.